yeehazerog/raspi-ansible/README.md

 3. Create SSH keys on ansible host `ssh-keygen -t rsa -b 4096 -C "<any comment>"`
 4. Copy SSH keys to RPI3 `ssh-copy-id username@IP-address` (RPI standard user is pi).
 Thx to <https://hvops.com/articles/ansible-post-install/> for the hint.

+## the ansible part

+Thanks to <http://justin.isamaker.com/ansible-pi/> for providing very nice playbooks to setup the raspberry.
+This was the basis for the work done here.